 115.213 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion 115.213 (a) The facility developed a staffing plan document that provides for adequate levels of staffing, and, where applicable, video monitoring, to protect clients against sexual abuse.
 The staffing plan provided took into consideration the physical layout of the facility.
 It discussed the composition of the client population to include broken down by LGBTI status, race, and clients in need of housing.
 It also discussed the prevalence of substantiated and unsubstantiated incidents of sexual abuse.
 There had been no substantiated allegations of sexual abuse, and one unsubstantiated allegation.
 The staffing plan states that its targeted goal for staffing levels is a 1:8 ratio of Care Team & Clinical on Day shift, 13:1 ratio of care team available on swing shift, and 20:1 ratio of care team staff available on the graveyard shift. available 24/7 to assist clients.
 Additionally, on top of this ratio, they are staffed with Counselors, Case Managers, Supervisors, and Managers to support during waking hours making this ratio consistently narrower.
-Staff is on the floors at all times monitoring clients and ensuring their safety while meeting their needs.
-The facility is monitored via video constantly with no interruption in the filming with the exception of client sleeping rooms and bathrooms.
+Staff is always on the floors monitoring clients and ensuring their safety while meeting their needs.
+The facility is monitored via video constantly with no interruption in the filming except for client sleeping rooms and bathrooms.
 There are ten (10) supervisors on staff daily across the facility who are available to meet the needs of the staff as they arise.
 Supervisors are expected to walk the halls regularly (at least every two (2)) hours as part of their duties to ensure the safety and wellbeing of the clients and to offer support and oversight to the floor staff.
 They have offices in varying locations, however, due to this requirement, a supervisor is not necessarily tied to their office floor and is spread out across the facility.
 Staff assignments are created by role and job description.
 Visitation, recreation, and non-clinical activities are supervised by care team staff.
 Lecture, Group, and any other clinical activity would be supervised by clinical staff (SUD or MH) based on the type of credential provided by the WAC.
 115.213 (b) The PREA Coordinator said in instances the staffing plan is not complied with, the facility shall document and justify all deviations from the plan.
-She explained that ABHS has had a lot of success offering voluntary overtime to our staff and is fortunate to have dedicated supervisors and managers who come in if there is a need and are proud to say we have not had a staffing shortage in our residential facilities.
+She explained that ABHS has had a lot of success offering voluntary overtime to our staff and is fortunate to have dedicated supervisors and managers who come in if there is a need and are proud to say they have not had a staffing shortage in our residential facilities.
 There was no indication in staff interviews or during the site review that there had been deviations from the staffing plan.
 Staff and clients, in general, spoke very highly of the facility and did not indicate there were staffing issues.
 115.213 (c) The staffing plan did not need adjustments.
 In addition, if staff members need assistance while monitoring client behavior, staff are aware they can use their radios or the facility-wide intercom system, as well as the in-business paging system for additional staff support.
 Staff is equipped with radios and office phones to call for help when / if needed.
 Due to the supervision requirements, we hold our staff to, there is minimal risk to the clients of being unattended and therefore at risk.
-The facility does have some cameras available.
-In speaking with the staff who oversees the camera operation, a camera mapping plan is ready, to include additional cameras once resources become available.
-Additionally, the facility continues to repair old cameras when they no longer work and increase storage capacity.
+The facility provided the auditor with a camera mapping plan.
+The facility currently has 24 cameras, strategically placed throughout the facility in areas needed.
 Conclusion: The auditor has found the facility in full compliance with this standard.